qbrilliance/qristal-core/docs/md/vqe.md

 ❗ **Important:** the default unit for coordinates is **angstroms**.

-By default, QB SDK uses the [sto-3g](https://en.wikipedia.org/wiki/STO-nG_basis_sets) basis set and the Jordan-Wigner fermion-to-qubit mapping.
+By default, Qristal uses the [sto-3g](https://en.wikipedia.org/wiki/STO-nG_basis_sets) basis set and the Jordan-Wigner fermion-to-qubit mapping.

 **Built in ansätze:**